umbraco/UmbracoDocs/Documentation/Installation/install-umbraco-with-nuget.md

 _Follow these steps to do a full install of Umbraco with NuGet._

 ##Note for ReSharper users
-We're aware of an ongoing issue with ReSharper 8 which interferes with the NuGet installation and causes it to fail.
+We're aware of an ongoing issue with ReSharper 8 which interferes with the NuGet installation and causes it to fail (you can help getting this resolved by voting for [this issue][1]).
 The advise for now is when you're installing Umbraco: suspend ReSharper through Tools > Options > ReSharper > Suspend Now.
 After you're done installing or updating you can re-enable ReSharper in the same way.

 ##NuGet version